Screaming piha: Description

 The screaming piha is 24 to 26 cm long and weighs 68 to 87 g.
 The sexes have the same plumage.
 Adults have medium gray upperparts.
 Their tail and their wings' flight feathers and greater coverts are browner or duskier.
 Their underparts are a paler gray that is palest on the throat.
 They have a brown, grayish brown, or gray iris, a black maxilla and a dusky mandible with a pinkish dusky base.
 Their legs and feet are highly variable with colors that include dark shades of green, brown, gray, and black.
 Juveniles resemble adults but with cinnamon rufous wing coverts and tips of the tail feathers.

 Distribution and habitat

-The screaming piha has a disjunct distribution.
-By far the larger of its two ranges encompasses most of the Amazon Basin and extends to the Atlantic through the Guianas.
-In addition to the Guianas that range includes approximately the southeastern third of Venezuela, a similar portion of Colombia, eastern Ecuador, eastern Peru, and northern Bolivia.
-From there it extends across Brazil to a line roughly between southern Mato Grosso and the Atlantic in Maranhão.
-A much smaller range is in eastern Brazil from Pernambuco south to Espírito Santo.
+The screaming piha has a disjunct distribution: widespread throughout the Amazon rainforest, as well as the Atlantic Forest (Pernambuco and Bahia coastal forests).

 The screaming piha inhabits lowland evergreen forest, primarily terra firme but also locally igapó and várzea flooded forest.
 In elevation it ranges from sea level to 500 m in Brazil.
 It reaches 1400 m in Venezuela though most records there are below 900 m.
 It reaches 600 m in Colombia, 500 m in Ecuador, and 1150 m in Peru.